processone/docs.ejabberd.im/content/admin/configuration.md

 - **Privacy:** You may not want to store the last presence of your users in database.
-- **Performance:** If you have usage pattern with large spike of disconneect, you may want to disable that module to limit trafic spike on your `mod_last` database backend.
+- **Performance:** If you have usage pattern with large spike of disconnect, you may want to disable that module to limit traffic spike on your `mod_last` database backend.

 Note that you may want also to purge last activity that is too old to